 Health Checks added this way are continuous, meaning they run regularly every 10 seconds.
 You can make a Health Check a one-time event by adding it under Experiments.
-We recommend using continuous Health Checks, but if you want to use one-time Health Checks, the best practice is to add a Health Check before each attack to validate your service is in a healthy state before introducing failure.
+We recommend using continuous Health Checks, but if you want to use one-time Health Checks, the best practice is to add a Health Check before each experiment to validate your service is in a healthy state before introducing failure.
 In some cases you might want to add a Health Check at the end of the Scenario to validate your service returned to its steady state.
 Use the Continuous Health Check option for Health Checks that you want evaluated throughout the duration of the Scenario.
 You can follow the instructions in the Scenario document for Running a Scenario.